cashubtc/awesome-cashu/README.md

 - [Numbnoot](https://numbnoot.gandlaf.com) is a simulator for the Blind Diffie-Hellman Key Exchange scheme in used in Cashu
 - [bitcoinmints](http://bitcoinmints.com) is a list of ecash mints, supported NUTS, and reviews of the mints.
 [GitHub](https://github.com/MakePrisms/bitcoinmints)
 - [Cashumints.space](https://Cashumints.space) is an index of Cashu ecash mints and offers reviews of these mints, complete with comprehensive mint pages.

 ## Projects
+### Messengers
+- [0xChat](https://github.com/0xchat-app) 0xchat is a secure chat app built on the Nostr protocol with payments support using Cashu
+- [KeyChat](https://github.com/keychat-io/keychat-app) Keychat is a chat app built on Cashu, Nostr and the Signal Protocol.

 ### X-Cashu